sauce-archives/help/docs/guides/jenkins_ant.md

 permalink: docs/guides/jenkins-ant-task/
 ---

 For a full continuous integration process automate the execution of your tests created with TestObject.
-This can be easily achieved by running TestObject Ant Tasks inside of a Continuous Integration Server.
+This can be easily achieved by running TestObject Ant Tasks within a Continuous Integration Server.

 What you need: